 Camping: Three main campgrounds at opposite sides of the canyon.

 - North Rim – 13 first come first served sites, open spring to fall, located in a heavy pinyon-juniper forest, high above the Black Canyon.
 A small fence surrounds 2/3 of the campground and most rock climbers will stay here.
-Water is available from mid-May to mid-September, no hookups, vehicles less than 35 ft.
+Water is available from mid-May to mid-September, with no hookups, vehicles less than 35 ft.

 - South Rim – 88 sites, open year-round to vehicles less than 35ft (Loop A).
 There are 3 loops in an oak brush forest, located near the South Rim entrance of the park near Montrose.
 30 amp hookups are located in Loop B. Nightly fee for both basic or electric areas.